DroneResponse/hardware-tests/README.md

 sudo docker exec -it c5b2f3541681 bash

 ```
-Then the second terminal will also enter to the same docker container. **/dev/ttyUSB0 test** is used for serial USB connection.
+Then the second terminal will also enter the same docker container. **/dev/ttyUSB0 test** is used for serial USB connection.
 For other types of connection, this is a good [reference](https://mavlink.io/en/mavgen_python/).
 USB connection can be verified by this command:

 ```bash
 ls /dev/ttyUSB*